DataDog/integrations-core/prometheus/README.md

 ## Overview

-Get metrics from prometheus service in real time to:
+Extract custom metrics from any prometheus endpoints.

-* Visualize and monitor prometheus states
-* Be notified about prometheus failovers and events.

 ## Installation